oroinc/documentation/book/customization.rst

 Overriding a Controller
 -----------------------

-To override a controller of the Oro Platform bundle with your own implementation, you must first extend that bundle (read :doc:`/cookbook/how_to_extend_existing_bundle` for more information).
+To override a controller of the OroPlatform bundle with your own implementation, you must first extend that bundle (read :doc:`/cookbook/how_to_extend_existing_bundle` for more information).
 Then, create a controller class with the same name as the parent bundle: